alanmacleod/nanoq/README.md

 # nanoq

-Itsy bitsy teeny weeny priority queue implemented as a binary heap.
+Itsy bitsy teeny weeny priority queue implemented as a blazing fast binary heap.

 Supports arbitrary data or, by passing a maximum tree size, will select the best fit typed array for compact memory usage and performance via indices (...won't somebody think of the mobiles T_T)